 This is a topic that is truly fascinating to me.
-The Sign Language vs. Oral Debate.
-Not in relation to parents of deaf children or the wider community (that’s a whole other debate); but amongst D/deaf people themselves, particularly in relation to ownership of the Deaf Community, and whether those who are “little ‘d’” deaf are considered part of the Deaf Community.
+The Sign Language vs Oral Debate.
+Not in relation to parents of deaf children or the wider community (that’s a whole other debate), but amongst D/deaf people themselves, particularly in relation to the ownership of the Deaf Community and whether those who are “little ‘d’” deaf are considered part of the Deaf Community.

 Learning about these things sparked different emotions.
 I was shocked, surprised, elated, and angry.